-Editorial Collective Note: This is a new introduction to (absolute) surplus value that replaces our earlier introduction written in 2006 and published at the start of Liberation School.
-It’s more in-depth yet hopefully easier to follow, and it lays the basis for future revisions to our “Fundamentals of Marxism” series and other articles on Marxist theory and the class struggle.
+Editorial Collective Note: This is a new introduction to (absolute) surplus value that replaces our earlier introduction written in 2006.
+It’s part of our renovation and expansion of our “Fundamentals of Marxism” series and other articles on Marxist theory and the class struggle.

 The notion that the rich are rich because they’re frugal, smart, entrepreneurial, and hardworking, and that the poor are poor because they’re wasteful, lazy, stupid, and irresponsible is widespread.
 This is the ideology of meritocracy: that success or failure in life is up to the individual’s choices.
 The ideology takes on different forms, such as the idea that Black liberation is achieved through “Black buying power,” as Jared Ball’s recent book puts it .
 Whatever form it takes, this ideology serves the purpose of blaming the poor for their poverty and the oppressed for their oppression.
 The capitalist system that produces both is totally absolved.